Vyral/jeff-riber/_posts/2021-03-24-whats-the-difference-between-an-earnest-money-deposit-and-a-down-payment.md

 ---
 layout: post
-title: What's the Difference between an Earnest Money Deposit and a Down Payment?
+title: What's the Difference Between an Earnest Money Deposit and a Down Payment?
 date: 2021-03-24 13:09:00
 tags:
   - Real Estate